Azkrath/Azkrath/README.md

 </p>

 ### ✨&nbsp; About Me
-I am a Penetration Tester and Software Engineer, with more than 19 years of experience in IT related work, such as IT Technician, Technical Support, Software Engineer, Tech lead, Cyber Security Engineer and Penetration Tester.
+I’m an IT professional with nearly 20 years of experience across IT roles, including Software Engineering, Cybersecurity and Penetration Testing.
+My background spans roles from IT Technician and Technical Support to Software Engineer, Tech Lead and Cybersecurity Specialist.
+With a strong foundation in security and development, I’m now exploring a career shift toward Game Development, driven by a passion for creating engaging, interactive experiences.

 #### 🏆 Cyber Security related achievements
-- While working at FCCN, my team organised 2 CTF competitions (<a href="https://ctftime.org/event/1420">Defending the SOC</a> and <a href="https://ctftime.org/event/1473">Jornadas 2021</a>) which attracted more than 800 players each.
-I helped developing several exercises in the following categories: Web, Pwn, OSINT, Forensics, Crypto, Network, Misc and Mission.
-I was also responsible for implementing and supporting the infrastructure of the CTF during the competition.
+- CTF Organization at FCCN: As part of my team, I co-organized two Capture the Flag competitions — (<a href="https://ctftime.org/event/1420">Defending the SOC</a> and <a href="https://ctftime.org/event/1473">Jornadas 2021</a>) — each attracting over 800 participants.
+I contributed to exercise development across several categories including Web, Pwn, OSINT, Forensics, Crypto, Network, Misc, and Mission, and was responsible for implementing and supporting the competition’s infrastructure.
-- I've manage to obtain the eLearnSecurity eJPT certification.
-You can check it <a href="https://certs.ine.com/9c0cbcf2-153b-4618-887f-ef919d1b49d3#gs.60wjwt">here</a>.
+- eJPT Certification: I earned the eLearnSecurity Junior Penetration Tester (eJPT) certification, showcasing my penetration testing skills. <a href="https://certs.ine.com/9c0cbcf2-153b-4618-887f-ef919d1b49d3#gs.60wjwt">View Certification</a>.
-- I've also managed to obtain the TCM Security PNPT (Professional Network Penetration Tester) certification.
-You can check it <a href="https://certified.tcm-sec.com/c6db9b75-2dbf-4555-b9b4-425d85909613">here</a>.
+- PNPT Certification: I achieved the TCM Security Professional Network Penetration Tester (PNPT) certification, further validating my expertise in network security. <a href="https://certified.tcm-sec.com/c6db9b75-2dbf-4555-b9b4-425d85909613">View Certification</a>.
-- I've helped produce an article about the cybersecurity risks of internet exposed webcams for a well-known Portuguese technology magazine (Exame Informática <a href="https://visao.pt/exameinformatica/revista-exame-informatica/2022-08-25-exame-informatica-no-327-setembro/">Nº327</a>).
+- Published Contributor: Co-authored an article on the cybersecurity risks associated with internet-exposed webcams for Portugal’s tech magazine Exame Informática (<a href="https://visao.pt/exameinformatica/revista-exame-informatica/2022-08-25-exame-informatica-no-327-setembro/">Issue Nº327</a>).
-- While working at Hardsecure (2022), I made two presentations: "The usage of AI in Cybersecurity" and "The importance of Cyber Threat Intelligence".
+- Presentations at Hardsecure: In 2022, I delivered two presentations on cutting-edge topics: “The Usage of AI in Cybersecurity” and “The Importance of Cyber Threat Intelligence,” sparking discussion on the latest industry insights.
-- I've managed to won the 1st  place in the write-up submission category and 2nd place as the fastest user to complete the Red Team Capstone Challenge launched by TryHackMe, a known CyberSecurity learning platform.
-You can read my submission and write-up at <a href="https://tryhackme.com/r/resources/blog/azkraths-red-team-capstone-write-up">this</a> TryHackMe blog post.
+- TryHackMe Red Team Capstone Challenge: I earned 1st place for my write-up submission and 2nd place for the fastest completion in TryHackMe’s Red Team Capstone Challenge.<a href="https://tryhackme.com/r/resources/blog/azkraths-red-team-capstone-write-up">Read my submission</a>.
-- I've also completed several learning paths at <a href="https://www.tryhackme.com">TryHackMe</a>, such as "Complete Beginner", "Introduction to Cyber Security", "Pre Security", "Web Fundamentals", "Jr Penetration Tester", "Offensive Pentesting", "CompTIA Pentest+" and "Red Teaming".
+- Learning Path Completions: I’ve completed numerous cybersecurity learning paths on <a href="https://www.tryhackme.com">TryHackMe</a>, including “Complete Beginner,” “Introduction to Cyber Security,” “Pre Security,” “Web Fundamentals,” “Jr Penetration Tester,” “Offensive Pentesting,” “CompTIA Pentest+,” and “Red Teaming.”

 <details>
 <summary><b>🛠️&nbsp;&nbsp;Some known Languages&nbsp;and&nbsp;Tools</b></summary>